 5. Yin Jan / Silver Needle

 Silver Needle Tea (Yin Jan / Yin Zhen) is one of the rarest and most glamorous Chinese white teas.
 Picked on only a few days in early spring in Jun Shan as the fresh new buds unfurl.
 The tea is not oxidized or rolled but simply withered and dried by a steaming process.
-The loose tea leaves resemble pine needles and its taste is mellow with a slightly.
+The loose tea leaves resemble pine needles and its taste is mellow with a slight.
 Stunning to look, the tea needles are rimy with a graceful smooth texture and white hairs.
 Silver Needles Tea brews to a glow golden color and has a soft fragrant aroma.
-The taste is absolutely unique, with a mildly sweet floral finish that is delicate and refreshing, yet with a pronounced and lingering flavor.
+The taste is unique, with a mildly sweet floral finish that is delicate and refreshing, yet with a pronounced and lingering flavor.
 It is very soft and ideal for easy drinking and to relax with.